 IEEE 802 believes that the Commission is misinformed and has made a significant error in judgement in its belief that C-V2X is “the technology most capable of …”.
 At best, C-V2X is a technology under development; the standards are not yet complete and are changing almost daily as problems arise with prototypes being tested in the laboratory and the field.
 To date, there have been no field tests of C-V2X at scale with hundreds of units in complex RF environments.

-IEEE 802.11p-2010 (updated reference is IEEE 802.11-2016 Annex D2 and D5has been demonstrated to be the ITS communications technology that is most capable of ensuring the rapid development and deployment of continually improving transportation and vehicular safety-related applications now and into the future.
+IEEE Std 802.11p-2010 (updated reference is IEEE 802.11-2016 Annex D) has been demonstrated to be the ITS communications technology that is most capable of ensuring the rapid development and deployment of continually improving transportation and vehicular safety-related applications now and into the future.
 It has been demonstrated to be robust, secure, and spectrally efficient in the 5.9 GHz band, and is just as robust, secure and spectrally efficient in all other frequency bands if and when they become part of the ITS communications infrastructure for transportation and vehicular safety-related services.

-Products implementing IEEE 802.11p-2010 (updated reference is IEEE 802.11-2016 Annex D2 and D5) exist today in the market and are available from many vendors, with multiple chipset suppliers.
+Products implementing IEEE Std 802.11p-2010 exist today in the market and are available from many vendors, with multiple chipset suppliers.

-Products implementing IEEE 802.11p-2010 (updated reference is IEEE 802.11-2016 Annex D2 and D5) have been deployed in hundreds of trials, demonstration projects, and more recently pilot deployments.
+Products implementing IEEE Std 802.11p-2010 have been deployed in hundreds of trials, demonstration projects, and more recently pilot deployments.

 Existing products and deployments implement ITS services in the existing allocated 75 MHz of spectrum.

-The IEEE 802.11p-2010 (updated reference is IEEE 802.11-2016 Annex D2 and D5) protocol has been demonstrated to be optimal, robust, and spectrally efficient for ITS deployments of safety-related services.
+The IEEE Std 802.11p-2010 protocol has been demonstrated to be optimal, robust, and spectrally efficient for ITS deployments of safety-related services.

 Security has been addressed by the IEEE Std 1609.2 set of standards, and several vendors have developed and deployed the components of the necessary Security Credential Management System to secure DSRC and other communications in the ITS space.

-IEEE 802 also notes that all vendors’ products that currently have DSRC communications technology incorporated also have at a minimum some form of cellular technology included as well.
+IEEE 802 also notes that products that currently have DSRC communications technology incorporated also have at a minimum some form of cellular technology included as well.
 This use of multiple communications interfaces is not new; every smart phone in existence today has at least one IEEE 802.11 WLAN and one cellular interface in addition to a GPS module and more than likely a Bluetooth® interface.
 While current ITS deployments take optimal advantage of these means of communication for implementing value-added ITS services, they all use 5.9 GHz DSRC technology for critical safety-related services, and IEEE 802 strongly recommends this be mandated going forward.

 On the suitability of C-V2X for Vehicle-to-Pedestrian Communications (V2P)